Downsizing your home could be your first step towards reducing your impact on the planet. It could also save you quite a bundle.

 If you're really serious about reducing your consumption, your energy use, your ecological footprint and your impact on the planet and the environment, and if you're serious about saving money, an excellent place to start is with your home.

-Eight years ago, I bought this home:
+Several years ago, I bought this home:

 It was beautiful.
 It had over 2,000 square feet of space, three bedrooms and two and a half baths.
 It had a garage and nearly half an acre of green lawns.